JophilGulane/CTF/README.md

 ...
 Hello World 999
 ```

+## Example of `seq` without `-w`:
 The `-w` option in the `seq` command in Linux ensures that all output numbers have the same width by padding them with leading zeros, if necessary.
 This is particularly useful when generating sequences with numbers that need to be aligned or have a consistent format.

-### Example without `-w`:

 ```bash
 `seq 1 10`